If you’re an IT contractor, you may well have had problems trying to arrange a mortgage in the past.

 - You should tell your mortgage company (or IFA) to begin the mortgage application.

-- Your solicitor will begin undertake local searches (land registry, environmental, chancel searches, etc.)
+- Your solicitor will begin to undertake local searches (land registry, environmental, chancel searches, etc.)

 - You should undertake a survey of the property – this can easily be arranged via your IFA, mortgage company, or solicitor.